 Notice whose opinion is absent, too: the traditional “decision makers” that salespeople would sell to.
 In a hierarchical organization, a powerful executive might be convinced by an elaborate sales pitch to make an expensive investment to adopt a product that becomes mandatory for teh underlings at that company.
 However, that same executive isn’t going to be using the product, and therefore won’t be praising or bashing the product online.
 Whose opinions will new prospects encounter as they research that product as an option?
 They’ll see teh underlings’ opinions.

 Thus it will become increasingly hard for a high-touch, top-down sales approach to overcome the stigma of a badly-received product.

 To put it bluntly, concentrate first on making your product lovable.
 It’s the best way to win in a world crowded by software startups, many of which have seemingly similar product offerings.
 In this world, you differentiate yourself from, and pull ahead of, your competitors by having the product with the most widespread positive online sentiment.

 You’re probably familiar with some products that have a great exponent.
 The near-ubiquitous Slack, for example, has (largely) eschewed the top-down sales approach by delighting their everyday users with an experience that feels intuitive, polished, and complete.
-As a result, Slack has outperformed its closest competitors for over a year in social media hype with only a tiny investment in paid marketing.
+As a result, Slack has outperformed its closest competitors in social media hype with only a tiny investment in paid marketing.

 A beloved computer science professor at Georgia Tech named Gus Baird used to say, “I love English because you can verb anything.”
 I agree. ↩︎